Collecting

 Authenticity, Documentation, and Protecting Your Purchase

-Always request proper documentation of your purchase.
-At minimum, this should include a receipt describing the work (title, date, medium, dimensions), the artist's name, purchase price, and the gallery's details.
-Many galleries also provide certificates of authenticity or information cards about the artist and work.
-These documents prove ownership, assist with insurance, and become invaluable if you ever decide to sell the piece.
-For more significant purchases, consider having the work examined by a professional conservator, particularly if it's a painting or work on paper in used condition.
-This investment protects your purchase and provides information about the work's condition and any conservation needs.
+Always grab proper paperwork when you buy.
+At minimum, you need a receipt listing the title, date, medium, dimensions, artist's name, price, and the gallery's details.
+A lot of galleries throw in certificates of authenticity or artist information cards too.
+These documents prove ownership, help when it comes to insurance claims, and matter if you later decide to sell.
+For bigger purchases, consider getting the work checked over by a professional conservator, particularly if it's a painting or works on paper that's been handled around.
+That gives you confidence about its condition and flags any repairs it might need.

 Developing Your Curatorial Eye and Making Your First Purchase